 Provide an opportunity to make a purchase on the go.
 You can design an app for your eCommerce business or make sure your store is responsive to all devices whether a user browses your online store on desktop or mobile device.

-The most important thing is to make sure the customer experience is frictionless and works properly on any device.
+The most important thing is to make sure the online customer experience is frictionless and works properly on any device.

 Tip: Create a survey where you ask if your customers would prefer an app for online shopping.
 In exchange, offer a discount code or small gift for their next order and you make sure you get responses.